 Protect What Matters Most

 Gray divorce can have complicated legal, financial and emotional issues.
-Stolfe Zeigler New Jersey Divorce Group is a divorce and family law firm serving all of New Jersey.
-Founding partners Abigale M. Stolfe and Sonya K. Zeigler are skilled divorce and family law attorneys and are well-equipped to help individuals navigate the complex family legal system of divorce, child custody, and property distribution.
+Stolfe Zeigler New Jersey Family Law Group is a divorce and family law firm serving all of New Jersey.
+Founding partners Abigale M. Stolfe and Sonya K. Zeigler are skilled attorneys and are well-equipped to help individuals navigate the complex family legal system of divorce, child custody, and property distribution.
 The legal team at Stolfe Zeigler is committed to securing a bright future for the clients and families they serve, through guided insight and zealous advocacy, and fighting to protect what they have worked so hard to earn.